LMID-DIMT/geobuilds/README.md

 *In development*

 ## /scripts
-A series of bash scripts that will install OSGeo projects (PostgreSQL/PostGIS, GeoServer) on a fresh CentOS 7 install.
+A series of shell scripts that will install OSGeo projects (PostgreSQL/PostGIS, GeoServer) on a fresh CentOS 7 install.

 ### build-pgsql.sh
-This bash script will install PostgreSQL 10 along with spatial extensions PostGIS and Pgrouting.
+This shell script will install PostgreSQL 10 along with spatial extensions PostGIS and Pgrouting.

 Alternative version options for [PostgreSQL](https://download.postgresql.org/pub/repos/yum/).

-If you plan on using an alternative PostgreSQL version, be sure to edit the bash script variables appropriately.
+If you plan on using an alternative PostgreSQL version, be sure to edit the shell script variables appropriately.
 For example, if you decide to use PostgreSQL 11 rather than 10...

 ```
 PSQL_URL=https://download.postgresql.org/pub/repos/yum/11/redhat/rhel-7-x86_64/pgdg-centos11-11-2.noarch.rpm